Adventures in incremental dbt

 GROUP BY 1, 2

-(As an aside, this incremental query will be more efficient only if the source data is sorted/indexed appropriately.
-In Redshift, we would need to have a sort/dist key that involves either the date and/or the birth_date.
+.
 In Snowflake, these keys/indexes are managed for you, and it is likely that this optimization would take place.
 If we had separated the source data into dimension and fact tables, the choice of keys would be somewhat different.)

 Attempt 3: incremental, more sophisticated

-It turns out that even this incremental model is rather inefficient, in the sense of scanning over rows that don't matter.
-How inefficient?
-Well, each day we have only 4 birth_date "cohorts" that mature.
+"cohorts" that mature.
 As an example, let's suppose we are processing data on Jan 1, 2020, and the last date of data available is for Dec 31, 2019.
 There are four important milestones that have been reached:

-4. The cohort with birth_date Jan 1, 2019 has completed 365 days of activity, so its D365 revenue can be computed.
+Jan 1, 2019 has completed 365 days of activity, so its D365 revenue can be computed.

-Importantly, no other cohorts have matured or hit an important milestone!
-In other words, if we reprocess the last 365 days of birth_dates, we will be scanning over 365/4 = 91 times as many rows as is necessary.
+s, we will be scanning over 365/4 = 91 times as many rows as is necessary.
 (Whether this means the query will take 91 times as long is a separate question; it is unlikely that the performance degradation would be that severe.)

 You might argue that modern distributed SQL is fast enough that this doesn't matter.
 This is probably true for many applications.
-But, depending on our business model and number of users, the transactions table might have millions or tens of millions of rows per day, and reprocessing 365 days of it might be too inefficient.
+But, depending on our business model and number of users, the transactions

-Regardless, even merely as an intellectual exercise I think it is interesting to see whether we can make this logic more performant, working within the strictures of dbt.
+Regardless, even merely as an intellectual exercise I think it is interesting to see whether we can make this logic more performant, working within the strictures of dbt

 Let's try to directly implement this idea related to cohort maturation.
-On a given date, we will reprocess only the four birth_date cohorts that have matured.
-My attempt looks like this:
+On a given date, we will reprocess only the four birth_date

 -- attempt_3.sql